-The Commercial Module is activated one or more times during each year of the forecast period by the NEMS Integrating Module.
+The Commercial Module is activated one or more times during each year of the projection period by the NEMS Integrating Module.
 On each occurrence of module activation, the processing flow follows the outline shown in Figure 2.
 Details of the processing flow within each of the Commercial Module's submodules, together with the input data sources accessed by each, are shown in Figures 3 through 9, and summarized below.
 The precise calculations performed at the program subroutine level are described in the next section.

 Figure 3 illustrates the flow within the controlling component of the Commercial Module, COMM.
-This is the component that determines whether a dynamic forecast for the current year is warranted, retrieves user-specified options and parameters, performs certain initializations, and directs the processing flow through the remaining submodules.
-It also detects the occurrence of the conclusion of the forecast period, and directs the generation of printed reports and output databases to the extent specified by the user.
+This is the component that retrieves user-specified options and parameters, performs certain initializations, and directs the processing flow through the remaining submodules.
+It also detects the conclusion of the projection period, and directs the generation of printed reports and output databases to the extent specified by the user.

 Figure 4 illustrates the processing flow within the Floorspace Component of the model, COMFloorspace.
-The Floorspace Submodule requires the NEMS Macroeconomic Activity Module (MAM) total commercial floorspace forecast by Census division, building type, and year.
+The Floorspace Submodule requires the MAM total commercial floorspace projection by Census division, building type, and year.
 In addition, base year building stock characteristics and building survival parameters developed based on analysis of CBECS data and additional sources (further referenced in Appendix A to this report) are used by the Floorspace Submodule to evolve the existing stock of floorspace into the future.

 Figure 5 illustrates the processing flow within the Service Demand Component of the model, COMServiceDemand.
-The surviving and new floorspace results generated by the Floorspace Submodule are accepted as inputs by the Service Demand Submodule, along with additional inputs such as base year (1999) Energy Use Intensities (EUIs), office equipment market penetration forecasts, base year equipment market shares and stock efficiencies, equipment survival assumptions, building shell efficiencies, weather data, and district service information.
-The Service Demand Submodule forecasts demands for the 10 modeled end-uses in each of the 11 building types and nine Census divisions separately for newly-constructed commercial floorspace, surviving floorspace with unsatisfied service demands due to equipment failure, and surviving floorspace with currently functioning equipment.
+The surviving and new floorspace results generated by the Floorspace Submodule are accepted as inputs by the Service Demand Submodule, along with additional inputs such as base year (2003) Energy Use Intensities (EUIs), projected office equipment market penetration, base year equipment market shares and stock efficiencies, equipment survival assumptions, building shell efficiencies, weather data, and district energy services information.
+The Service Demand Submodule projects demands for the 10 modeled end-uses in each of the 11 building types and nine Census divisions separately for newly-constructed commercial floorspace, surviving floorspace with unsatisfied service demands due to equipment failure, and surviving floorspace with currently functioning equipment.

 Figure 6 illustrates the processing flow within the Distributed Generation and CHP Component of the model, CDistGen.
-Technology specific inputs and financing parameters are required by the Distributed Generation and CHP Submodule, along with additional inputs such as historical commercial CHP data, program-driven market penetration forecasts, and fuel prices.
+Technology specific inputs and financing parameters are required by the Distributed Generation and CHP Submodule, along with additional inputs such as historical commercial CHP data, projected program-driven market penetration, and fuel prices.
 The Distributed Generation and CHP Submodule projects electricity generation, fuel consumption, and water and space heating supplied by distributed generation technologies.
 Penetration of these technologies is based on how quickly an investment in a technology is estimated to recoup its flow of costs.

 Figure 7 illustrates the processing flow within the Technology Choice Component, COMTechnologyChoice.
-The service demands produced by the Service Demand Submodule, combined with equipment-specific inputs, consumer behavior characterization and time preference segmentation information specific to the Commercial Module, and NEMS system outputs including Treasury Bill rates from the Macroeconomic Activity Module (MAM) and fuel prices from the Electricity Market Module, Natural Gas Transmission and Distribution Module, and Petroleum Market Module, are required by the Technology Choice Submodule.
-The result of processing by this submodule is a forecast of equipment market shares of specific technologies retained or purchased for servicing new floorspace, replacing failed equipment, or retrofitting of economically obsolete equipment.
+The service demands produced by the Service Demand Submodule, combined with equipment-specific inputs, consumer behavior characterization and risk-adjusted time preference segmentation information specific to the Commercial Module, and NEMS system outputs including Treasury Bill rates from the MAM and fuel prices from the EMM, NGTDM, and PMM, are required by the Technology Choice Submodule.
+The result of processing by this submodule is a projection of equipment market shares of specific technologies retained or purchased for servicing new floorspace, replacing failed equipment, or retrofitting of economically obsolete equipment.
 Also calculated are the corresponding fuel shares and average equipment efficiencies by end-use service and other dimensions.